vdsm/virtual-dsm/readme.md

       - /dev/sdb
     ```

     Please beware that any existing data on the device will be wiped, as DSM will format its partition table during first use.
-Do NOT passthrough devices containing valueable data.
+So do NOT passthrough devices containing valueable data.

   * ### How do I install a specific version of vDSM?